 - Lying with belly exposed is an invitation to rub a dog’s belly or a submissive greeting, but is a self-defense posture for a cat.
 This position allows a cat to have all four paws ready to react to a possible threat.

-- A relaxed, friendly and confident cat holds her tail high.
-But when a dog holds his tail high, it tends to signal agitation and possibly aggression.
+- A relaxed, friendly and confident cat holds their tail high.
+But when a dog holds their tail high, it tends to signal agitation and possibly aggression.

 - Dogs are social, want to be with their pack and thrive on attention from the pack leader.
 Cats, on the other hand, are solitary creatures who are more attached to their territory than to another four-legged or two-legged animal.